Honda Passport Insurance Rates

 Wyoming | $1,178 | -$148 | -11.2% |

-Choosing high deductibles can reduce rates by up to $540 every year, whereas increasing liability limits will push rates upward.
-Going from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $345 extra every 12 months.
+Opting for high physical damage deductibles could cut prices by as much as $540 every year, whereas increasing liability limits will increase premiums.
+Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $345 extra every year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |